LIVESTRONG AT THE YMCA

 CANCER SURVIVOR EXERCISE PROGRAM

-The Sarasota YMCA will become a provider of the nationally recognized LIVESTRONG at the YMCA program thanks to an implementation grant from YMCA of the USA (Y-USA), the Y’s national resource office, in partnership with the LIVESTRONG® Foundation.
-The Frank G. Berlin, Sr. Branch YMCA launched the program in February 2016.
+The Sarasota YMCA is a provider of the nationally recognized LIVESTRONG at the YMCA program thanks to an implementation grant from YMCA of the USA (Y-USA), the Y’s national resource office, in partnership with the LIVESTRONG® Foundation.
 The 12-week physical activity and well-being initiative helps people affected by cancer reach their holistic health goals.
-Additionally, programs like LIVESTRONG at the YMCA are part of the Y’s overall commitment to help cancer survivors recover in a safe and supportive environment.
-The Evalyn Sadlier Jones Branch YMCA will launch the program in the spring.
+Programs like LIVESTRONG at the YMCA are part of the Y’s overall commitment to help cancer survivors recover in a safe and supportive environment.

 LIVESTRONG at the YMCA is an evidence-based program based on best practices for cancer survivor exercise.
 The goals of the program are to empower adult cancer survivors to improve functional capacity and to increase their quality of life through an organized program of fitness and strength offered in a supportive, small-group setting.